STaRDoGG/GeekDrop-Props/GeekDrop Props/Docs/README.md

 This is a VERY easy app to use, and is designed to be 100% portable so that you can just move a single file wherever you want it; any folder, no setup program needed, it can be copied to a USB stick, whatever ya want.
 To use it just follow the steps below.

 **Requirement:**
 * .NET Framework 4.5+ (usually already installed in Windows if updated)

-**1.)** Simply place GDProps.exe anywhere on your computer or external USB drive that you want to run it from, then call it via a command-line, passing the full path of the file/folder/drive that you want to see the properties of.
+**1.)** Simply place **GDProps.exe** anywhere on your computer or external USB drive that you want to run it from, then call it via a command-line, passing the full path of the file/folder/drive that you want to see the properties of:

     i.e.: GDProps C:\Windows\Notepad.exe

 You can pass as many paths as you like, to load up as many as you want at a time.
 Just add a space between each one.

     i.e. GDProps C:\Windows\Notepad.exe "D:\Some Folder\Some File.xml" "E:\Some Other Folder\Some Other Sub Folder\Some File.dat" "D:"

-    Note: if there are spaces in the path, wrap the entire path in double quotes, i.e. "C:\Some File.txt" (Pro Tip: Just do that anyway out of habit, spaces in path or not, it’s good for ya.)
+    Note: if there are spaces in the path, wrap the entire path in double quotes, i.e. "C:\Some File.txt" (*Pro Tip*: Just do that anyway out of habit, spaces in path or not, it’s good for ya.)

 When using it with a 3rd party utility, the utility usually offers some way to pass the selected path as a variable, in which cause you'd just do something similar to this:

     GDProps.exe %P

     Where %P is the variable the utility offers.
 Of course it may not literally be "%P", but that’s the idea.

   **a)** This app has no dependencies other than the .NET Framework, which is included on most Windows installations by default these days, so it should be completely portable (USB Stick, any folder, etc.)

   **b)** The app will automatically validate that whatever you passed to it as a path is indeed a path, and indeed does exist on the computer before doing anything else, if it fails validation, visibly nothing happens, and the app will just close itself.
 If you passed multiple paths, then only the valid paths will open a Properties sheet.

- **c)** If you pass nothing to it as a path, it'll just load up the "About" screen, with this information, plus the usual "About Screen" type of blather.
+  **c)** If you pass *nothing* to it as a path, it'll just load up the "About" screen, with this information, plus the usual "About Screen" type of blather.
 Same thing happens if you just double-click the app's .exe.
 But you have to admit, it's purty, right?

 **2.)** Th-th-th-That’s all Folks!

-Like I said, very simple.
+Like I said, *very* simple.